k-deguz/k-deguz.github.io/essays/unpublished/ai-aide.md

 #### I. Introduction
 In an age of information where knowledge is readily accessible, artificial intelligence has resoundingly stood as one of the most premier developments that can be used in a variety of landscapes.
 However, its usage has been one of modern controversy as it presents a unique, double-edged sword.
 That is to say, depending on how it's used, it may either significantly improve one's abilities to learn material better or it may hinder their progress severely.
 For one, AI plays a major role in school and higher-level learning as it is a valuable tool that assists students in finding solutions, fixing errors, or simplifying ideas that would otherwise take more time to research manually.
 However, the criticism within lies at the cost of blindly trusting this tool and automating it to do the work for the user instead.
 In turn, it raises warranted questions regarding students' legitimate competence in a particular field of study.
 Further inquiries lean towards sentiments of finding a balance between using AI as a complementary learning tool and the students' genuine development of critical thinking.

 To preface, I began to use AI tools (primarily ChatGPT) while taking university summer courses in 2023.
 I had briefly heard about it from a friend a few months prior, but never took the chance to use it.
 During that time, I took two writing-intensive classes, which required allocating a large chunk of time to plenty of reading and writing response essays.
 In order to be more efficient on time, I used ChatGPT to summarize the main ideas in the texts and was pleasantly surprised at how effective it was.
-To be sure, I gave it relatively small portions to digest, and reread what I provided to check that it had given me appropriate information.
-Since then, I have used and continue to use AI such as ChatGPT in many use cases, especially on the path of software development.
+To be sure, I gave it relatively small portions to digest, and re-read what I provided to check that it had given me accurate information.
+Since then, I have used and continue to use AI such as ChatGPT in many use cases, especially with software development.

 <div style="float: right; margin-left: 20px; padding-top: 15px;">
   <img width="245px" class="rounded" src="/essays/img/ai-aide/ai_class.png">